Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Resolve any battlefield effects that may trigger based on this card's deploy or reveal.

-Phase 6: End - Resolve any card and/or battlefield "end phase" effects.
+Resolve any card and/or battlefield "end phase" effects (cards first, then battlefields).
 Pass the first player token to the other player.
 After round 10, move to the "end of the game" phase.

 After round 10 is complete, resolve any "end of the game" effects (if any) for each player.
 After that is complete, you will:

 Tally the might for each player on each battlefield.
-If Player 1 has more might than Player 2 on a battlefield, then Player 1 wins that battlefield.
-If a player wins 2 of the 3 Battlefields, that player wins the game!
+The player with the highest might on each battlefield wins that battlefield.
+If a player wins 2 of the 3 battlefields, that player wins the game!

 If there is a tie on any battlefield that prevents a player from winning 2 battlefields, then total each player's might across all 3 battlefields.
 The highest total might wins!

-Following the red numbers on the example Card above:
+Following the red number bubbles on the card above:

-4 = Essence - cost to deploy the card; ranges from 1-8
+Essence cost - required to deploy the card and ranges from 1-8

-7 = Affixed token (see Tokens) - a permanently applied token for this card; not all cards have this
+Affixed token - a permanently applied token for this card; not all cards have this

-8 = Phase indicator icons (2 max) - identifies abilities that trigger in specific round phases; not all cards have these
+Phase indicator icons - identifies the card has abilities that trigger during these phases of a round; there is a max of 2 and not all cards have these

-9 = Reveal Might ability - might to apply when the card is revealed; some cards have no reveal might
+Reveal might ability - might to apply when the card is revealed; some cards have no reveal might

-10 = Ability type badge - Instant (red background), Conditional (yellow background), or Passive (blue background)
+Ability type badge - indicates an Instant (red background), Conditional (yellow background), or Passive (blue background) ability

 There are 3 ability types: